buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 1 hour

-The skin of the target you are touching when you cast this spell becomes rough and bark-like until the spell ends, and the target's natural Defense increases by 1 + 1/6 Magic Proficiency regardless of the armor being worn.
+The skin of the target you are touching when you cast this spell becomes rough and bark-like until the spell ends, and the target' \*\*s natural Defense increases by 1 + 1/6 Magic Proficiency regardless of the armor being worn.

 ### Bestow Curse